nicola-empower/urban-stay/README.md

 **A Premium Real Estate Booking Platform**

 Urban Stay is a bespoke, high-performance web application designed to demonstrate a modern, app-like experience for luxury property rentals.
-Built with **Next.js 14** and **Tailwind CSS v4**, it focuses on fluid interactivity, advanced animations, and a polished user interface.
+Built with **Next.js 14** and **Tailwind CSS v4**, it focuses on fluid interactivity, advanced animations and a polished user interface.

 ##  Key Features